-Knowing how to launch a boat on a trailer is a skill no one is born with.
-It’s that part of every boating trip that no one really likes and can be difficult for even experienced boat owners.
-While “fail videos” of boat launch disasters are popular across social media, what most non-boaters who see them, and even some boat owners, fail to realize is just how difficult launching a boat can be under the wrong conditions.
+Knowing how to launch a boat on a trailer is a skill no one is born with, much less being able to launch a boat by yourself.
+It’s a part of every boating trip that no one really likes and can be difficult for even experienced boat owners.
+While “fail videos” of boat launch disasters are popular across social media, what most non-boaters who see them – and even some boat owners – fail to realize is just how difficult launching a boat can be.
+Wind, current, poorly maintained ramps, tides, and variety of other conditions all play a roll in making launch a boat by yourself a challenging endeavor.
 In this article we’re going to help you develop a strategy for launching your boat that will make your trips to the boat ramp safer and hassle free.

 Prep Your Boat Before Launch

 There are a few things you just shouldn’t do when boating and being the person who is loading their coolers and gear into their boat in the middle of a busy boat ramp is near the very top of the list.
 Just don’t do it!
 Most boat ramps have an area off to the side where you can load and prep your boat beforehand and then launch at the actual ramp when ready.
 When prepping your boat for launch there are a couple things you should check to make sure your boat is ready to go in the water.

 Check the Plug

 Check to insure your boat’s plug is inserted properly and any other thru-hulls that should be closed are closed.
 Boats launched without their plug in sink very quickly so while it sounds like common sense, double check to make sure the plug is in and your boat won’t be taking on water from there or any other location once it’s in the water.